Banco Ambrosiano: Falklands war involvement

 France prohibited deliveries of Exocet AM39 missiles purchased by Peru to avoid the possibility of Peru giving them to Argentina, because they knew that payment would be made with a credit card from the Central Bank of Peru, but British intelligence had detected that the guarantee was a deposit of two hundred million dollars from the Banco Ambrosiano Andino, an owned subsidiary of the Banco Ambrosiano.
 An Italian investigation into Propaganda Due's involvement in the arms trade uncovered a contract for 52 Exocets signed by Carlos Alberto Corti, an Argentinian naval officer and member of P2.

 Roberto Calvi's 1982 murder

-David Yallop believes that Calvi, with the assistance of P2, may have been responsible for the death of Albino Luciani who, as Pope John Paul I, was planning a reform of Vatican finances.
-This is one of many conspiracy theories about Luciani, who died of a heart attack.
-However, Calvi's family maintains that he was an honest man manipulated by others.
-According to the magistrates who indicted Licio Gelli, P2's "Venerable Master", and Giuseppe Calò for Calvi's murder, Gelli would have ordered his death to punish him for embezzlement of his and the mafia's money, while the mafia wanted to stop him from revealing the way Calvi helped it in money laundering.
+David Yallop popularized a conspiracy theory that Calvi, with the assistance of Propaganda Due, may have been responsible for the death of Pope John Paul I, who was planning a reform of Vatican finances.

+Calvi's family maintains that he was an honest man manipulated by others.
+According to the magistrates who indicted Propanda Due's leader, Licio Gelli, and Sicilian Mafia boss, Giuseppe Calò, for Calvi's murder, Gelli would have ordered his death for embezzling his and the mafia's money, while the mafia wanted to prevent him revealing how Calvi helped its money laundering.